samuellea/by-miles-tech-test/README.md

 ## Instructions for use (example user flow)

 * With the project running locally, navigate your browser to the front end of this project at https://localhost:3000.
-* Enter a dummy username and password - for the purposes of this app, these can be anything.
+* Enter a dummy username and password - for the purposes of this app, these can be anything, eg. username: `testuser`, password: `password123`.
 * When the form validation conditions are met, click the **Sign In** button to 'login' and proceed to the **/policy** page, where your policy information will be displayed.

 ## Notes